-Especially amongst those who achieve enduring success (as opposed to a flash of success followed by a rapid exit from the limelight, as happens all too often) there is a remarkable degree of overlap between how they approach the training process, engaging with a coach, taking on feedback, and deal with setbacks/failure.
+Especially amongst those who achieve enduring success (as opposed to a flash of success followed by a rapid exit from the limelight, as happens all too often) there is a remarkable degree of overlap between how they approach the training process, engage with a coach, take on feedback, and deal with setbacks/failure.
 What’s more, many of them are in stark contrast to the attitudes expressed either by early lifters (who may not have developed the fortitude and patience that they have) and those who experience momentary success, and then disappear.

 As with my stories about Ray Williams and Nick Cheadle, good lifters realise that nobody is so good that they know everything.
 Powerlifting is a funny sport, in that you can reasonably objectively and numerically state how good you are relative to other people, but being caught up in your own level of ability can blind you to lessons from other sources.
 I’ve learnt countless useful lessons and techniques from lifters that weren’t as good as me, or lifters and coaches who aren’t even into powerlifting.
 Being open to all ideas means you need a good bullshit filter, but being closed to any but those espoused by people better than you means that the resources available to develop you reduce exponentially as you get better while your problems often get more complex and difficult to solve.